Ahmed20150/EasyTravel/README.md

 - **touristReport**
   - `GET /tourist-report`: Retrieve the total number of tourists either for a specific month or across all itineraries.

+- **transportation**
+  - POST /add: Create a new transportation request with the provided details.
+  - GET /advertiser-usernames: Retrieve a list of all advertiser usernames

 ## Tests